Car Crash Lawyers Representing Victims in California

 If you are injured in an accident and had the right of way by law, you should contact the police to come to the scene.
 A police report may be used as evidence to establish a claim of negligence or negligence per se (negligence as a matter of law).
 A cause of action for negligence per se may be appropriate when the defendant violated a safety law, this was the direct cause of an accident, the injuries that resulted were of the type against which the safety law was designed to protect, and the victim is a member of a group that the safety law was designed to protect.
 Even if negligence per se does not apply, a police report indicating violations or aggressive driving by the defendant may be powerful evidence of negligence.

 After an accident, it is common for the insurance adjustor for the at-fault driver to contact the victim of the accident to try to obtain an admission of fault.
-The adjustor may express concern, but the purpose of the call is usually to reduce the at-fault driver's liability so that the insurance company can protect its profits.
+The adjustor may express concern, but the purpose of the call is usually to reduce the at-fault driver’s liability so that the insurance company can protect its profits.
 Our principal, Travis G. Black, formerly worked in both law enforcement and the insurance industry, and he can bring his insights about these industries to your claim.
-It is crucial to consult a Sacramento car accident lawyer if you were injured in a failure to yield crash caused by someone else.
+It is crucial to consult a California car accident lawyer if you were injured in a failure to yield crash caused by someone else.
 We provide knowledgeable legal counsel from our Folsom office.
-For a free consultation with a motor vehicle collision attorney, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+For a free consultation with a Folsom car accident lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.